stanislawbartkowski/mytpcds/README.md

 > It is recognized that implementations require specific adjustments for their operating environment and the
 > syntactic variations of its dialect of the SQL language

 To avoid keeping a different version of queries for every database, I decided to make amendments on the fly.
 Most changes are related to date arithmetics like adding or subtracting a number of days or table aliases.
-I decided also to apply only changes possible to make through simple string or regular expression replacement.
+Changes are limited to basic text substitution without touching the query logic.

 The changes are implemented in https://github.com/stanislawbartkowski/mytpcds/blob/master/tpc.sh script file, **runsinglequery** bash function.